dudeperf3ct/dudeperf3ct.github.io/_posts/2019-01-28-Force-of-LSTM-and-GRU.md

 fastText offers a better luxury in handling OOV words as it can construct the vector for a OOV word from its character n grams even if word doesn't appear in training corpus.
 Both Word2vec and Glove can't.

 *We will look into CoVe, ELMo, ULMFit, GPT, BERT and GPT-2 models in the post on Transfer Learning in NLP.*

+<span class='green'>I-know-nothing:</span> So, what I understand is that we can use any of these techniques above to convert individual words into numbers.
+But I have heard that embeddings are biased.
+Can we talk a little about bias in embeddings?

+<span class='red'>I-know-everything:</span> Haha, you caught me.
+That's absolutely right.
+And embedding learned are defintely biased.
+So to give example, if we give a relation such as Man:Doctor :: Woman:?, then the learned embeddings will with almost certainity predict the answer to be Nurse. (*What a biasist*) The community has proposed several ways of "debiasing embeddings".

+To further look into this topic, I am adding few paper to look [here](http://papers.nips.cc/paper/6228-man-is-to-computer-programmer-as-woman-is-to-homemaker-debiasing-word-embeddings.pdf), [here](https://arxiv.org/pdf/1606.06121.pdf), [here](https://arxiv.org/pdf/1810.03611v1.pdf), [here](https://upcommons.upc.edu/bitstream/handle/2117/128025/memoria.pdf?sequence=1&isAllowed=y), [here](https://arxiv.org/pdf/1901.03116.pdf), [here](https://arxiv.org/pdf/1812.08769.pdf) and [here](https://aiforsocialgood.github.io/2018/pdfs/track2/47_aisg_neurips2018.pdf)

 ## LSTM